What Does the Bible Say About Foot Washing?

 Jesus’ act of foot washing was not just about physical cleanliness; it was laden with spiritual meaning.
 He used this opportunity to teach about spiritual cleansing, indicating that while His disciples were spiritually clean, they still needed to confess and be cleansed of daily sins.
 It symbolized the washing away of impurities, a theme that resonates with the concept of baptism and spiritual rebirth.

-See also What Does the Bible Say About Eating Shellfish?
+See also What Does the Bible Say About Speaking Things Into Existence?

 Beyond this, foot washing in the Bible also represents an act of hospitality and care.
 In ancient times, washing a guest’s feet was a common custom due to the dusty roads and open sandals.
 It was a way to welcome and show care for a visitor.